 We now have 2 teens, and two young adults living at home, and one thing I’ve noticed as our children have grown older is that our parenting has to change.
 Each season of our kids’ lives – be it toddlers and pre-schoolers, or school age, or pre-teen, teen and even young adult – each season has a different need and our parenting has to respond to that need.
 One of the primary needs in the teen years is a relationship with our teen.

-Teenagers want to their beliefs, they need to test to see if they can live by their beliefs.
+Teenagers want believe in things but they need to test to see if they can live by their beliefs.
 Parents have to recognise that they have done the teaching and training and now it is time to let the kids (teens) put it into practice.
 Of course, we will find gaping holes in our teaching as well – for these times we need to find a different way to pass on our values because just being the boss, just saying this is the way it is going to be, won’t influence your teen at all.

 Here are ten parenting tips that keep our relationship in mind:

 Be involved in their life; know their friends, be involved on social media, go to their games, at least be aware (and not critical) of their music and movie preferences.
 When they talk about their life – be interested.